SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/affinity/index.md

-1. If #MPI tasks per node is not a divisor of 64 on Haswell (meaning the node is not fully packed), need to add an srun flag "--cpu_bind=cores".
-Add "--cpu_bind=threads" instead if
+1. If #MPI tasks per node is not a divisor of 64 on Haswell (meaning the node is not fully packed), need to add an srun flag "--cpu-bind=cores".
+Add "--cpu-bind=threads" instead if
    #MPI_per_node > 32.
 In most cases for KNL, when use only 64 cores
-   out of 68 cores, --cpu_bind is needed.
+   out of 68 cores, --cpu-bind is needed.

 1. Set `OMP_NUM_THREADS` environment variable to number of OpenMP threads per MPI task.